-A simple distinction between paid and unpaid work does not capture the unique features of women's work, particularly in developing countries.
+A simple distinction between paid and unpaid work does not capture the unique features of wo6.1 Women in most regions spend as much or more time working than men when unpaid housework is taken into account men's work, particularly in developing countries.
 Unpaid work may include work in a family enterprise or in subsistence activities.
 In rural Côte d'Ivoire and Nepal, men's and women's hours spent at economic activity are almost identical.
 But women's non-market economic activity takes more than eight additional hours a week than men's (table 6.3).